ChrisVilches/Knapsack-2D-Allocation/README.md

 cargo run --release -- random --container-square-side 20 --item-count 160 --item-max-square-side 11 --max-benefit 10
 ```

 In this example, the optimal value goes from 149 to 207 in ~1500 generations.
-An image is also generated to visualize result.
+An image is also generated to visualize the result.

 <p align="center">
   <img src="./readme_output_example.png"></img>